 #include <stdio.h> void perror(const char *s)

-The perror() function produces a message on the standard error output (file descriptor 2) describing the last error encountered during a call to a system or library function.
+The perror() function produces a message on the standard error output (file descriptor 2) describing the last error encountered by the thread during a call to a system or library function.
 The argument string s is printed, followed by a colon and a blank, followed by the message and a NEWLINE character.
 If s is a null pointer or points to a null string, the colon is not printed.
 The argument string should include the name of the program that incurred the error.
-The error number is taken from the external variable errno, which is set when errors occur but not cleared when non-erroneous calls are made.
+The error number is taken from the errno macro defined in <errno.h>.
+This per-thread value is set when errors occur but not cleared when non-erroneous calls are made.
 See Intro(2).

 Messages printed from this function are in the native language specified by the LC_MESSAGES locale category.
 See setlocale(3C).